openemage/info.openemage.github.io/README.md

 - Transition into traditional faculty positions with stronger leverage.
 - Integrate their modular lab’s mission into institutional settings.
-- Retain modular initiatives under the Openemage umbrella as legacy or collaborative nodes.
+- Retain modular initiatives under the openemage umbrella as legacy or collaborative nodes.

 ### Validation Through External Metrics